 Because we will be traveling up to elevations greater than 17,000 ft., the trekking will be difficult.
 In order to save our bodies, we will carry small backpacks containing only the equipment we need for the day, plus our sleeping bag.
 These packs weigh 25 to 30 pounds.
 It is also possible to employ a porter to help carry the load, which helps the local people immensely.
 We have a long-standing relationship with the village of Chebuche in the Everest Region, and we are happy to employ villagers for an excellent wage and we always pay for their insurance.
 Because we treat the local people with respect and pay them appropriately, we have made many friends in Nepal who express an interest in working with us year-after-year.

 Most days, we will leave on our hike at 8am, and walk around four hours per day, with an hour break for hot lunch.
 A few days we will need to walk for as long as six or seven hours in order to reach our teahouse.
 The hiking is on maintained trail, though some sections are over moraine (the rocky piles left by glaciers), and can be arduous going at altitude.
 Most people find hiking at altitude similar in difficulty to light jogging.
 Our heart-rates and respiratory rates will be higher than usual, but will return to normal levels during rest.
 We will take frequent brakes, but it is important to arrive for the trek with good fitness in order to maintain our health, safety, and comfort.

-Late March is a great season for trekking.
+Late September is a great season for trekking.
 This is because the monsoon from June to August has washed the air clean of pollution and the weather is stable.
-We are starting in late March to avoid the tourism rush that occurs in April/May.
-Our timing will not only allow us to avoid crowds, it will also put us at Everest Base Camp in early April when weather tends to be optimal.
-This may allow us to converse with climbers on their way to Everest Base Camp and other peaks in the region.
+We are starting in late September to avoid the tourism rush that occurs in April/May.
+Our timing will not only allow us to avoid crowds, it will also put us at Everest Base Camp in early October when weather tends to be optimal.

 What to Pack